fbpx

 In an attempt to make Olmsted’s landscape design ideas more accessible, Frank J. Scott, an influential landscape architect, published “The Art of Beautifying Suburban Home Grounds” in 1870.
 This was the first book devoted to “suburban home embellishment”.
 Arguably, it did more than any other book to influence the style of the suburban landscape in America, with ideas such as, “A smooth, closely shaven surface of grass is by far the most essential element of beauty on the grounds of a suburban house“.

-Golf drove the develop of the lawn
+Golf drove the development of the American lawn

 With the nation’s first golf course appearing in New York in 1888, golf exploded, as did the desire for one’s own pasture-like turf.
 In fact, F. Lamson-Scribner, a senior agrostologist at the USDA wrote, “lawns are the most fascinating and delightful features in landscape gardening, and there is nothing which more strongly bespeaks the character of the owner than the treatment and adornment of the lawns upon his place.“[1] And so, the idea of a green, grassy, weed-free lawn as the indicator of social class and character was officially introduced in government publications.